fredjuma007/our_book_club/README.md

 the project is a website that catalogues books read by the members of the book club.
 The website allows members to comment on the books and share a star rating.
 The website also allows members to see the books that have been read by the book club.

 ## Features
-- Browse books (incude search by book title)
+- Browse books read by the club (incude search by book title)
-- Add books
-- Review on books
+- View book detailss
 - Rate books
+- Comment on books
+- View upcoming club events
+- Dark mode

+## Future Features
+- Better User authentication
+- Ability to delete and edit comments and ratings
+- Search books by author name

 ## Tech Stack
 <div align="center">